 Your chance to win one!

-Thank you to Evenflo for providing the Revolve 360 GOLD used in this review.
+Thank you to Evenflo for providing the Revolve 360 GOLD (as well as the Revolve Extend and Revolve Slim) used in this review.
 All comments are our own.

 Also thank you to Evenflo for offering one up to our readers!
 Enter for your chance to win an Evenflo Revolve 360 in Amherst fashion.
 Use the widget below to enter.

 Jen Shapka has been a CPST since 2010.
 She lives in Winnipeg with her two dogs, husband and kids, and a winter that never ended.
 It snowed a few days before writing this review.